dev-drprasad/delete-older-releases/README.md

 | -------- | ------- |
 | false    | false   |

-Represents whether to delete tags associated to older releases or not.
+Specifies whether to delete tags associated to older releases or not.
 Older tags without any associated releases will not be deleted

 #### `repo`